 “Imagine the epic story behind the drama of the sinking of the Titanic, revealed with easy, minimal staging on a bare stage!
 Luke Yankee has written a surging drama that is riveting, dramatic, educational and entertaining all at the same time.
 THE LAST LIFEBOAT is destined to become a theatre classic!”

 THE MAN WHO KILLED THE CURE is inspired by the life and death of Dr. Max Gerson, one of the pioneers in the world of natural healing.
 When Max Gerson and his business partner, Rudolph Heller, escaped Nazi Germany, they had no idea what awaited them in New York.
 Rudy wanted the good life, treating his patients the traditional way.
 But when Max created an all natural cure for cancer, the medical world felt threatened…not to mention his friend and colleague.
 The AMA and the big pharmaceutical companies would stop at nothing to keep this natural cure off the market, but Max was equally determined that the world should know about it.
 Inspired by true events, this gripping and controversial story delves into a world of medicine where the end goal is not healing, but profits.
 This play recently received its first workshop production at the University of California – Irvine in February 2017.
-It was nominated for the Otis Guernsey New Voices in the American Theatre Award and is a semifinalist for the Eugene O’Neill National Playwrights Conference.
+It was nominated for the Otis Guernsey New Voices in the American Theatre Award and was a semifinalist for the Eugene O’Neill National Playwrights Conference.
+It will receive a production at The Dayton Theatre Guild in November of 2018.

 THE JESUS HICKEY is a modern day fable about the seduction of celebrity funneled through the window of religious fanaticism.
 Funny, bawdy, outrageous, and touching, it tells the story of an impoverished family whose lives are irrevocably changed when their only daughter goes “down to the embankment” with a young man.
 Though she’s been warned repeatedly by her father and grandmother about what happens to girls who do, no one could have foretold what could happen when the love bite on her neck appears in the image of Christ.